DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 # Working with Release Files

 There are multiple tools to view and manipulate the March 2020 Release files.
 This guide focuses on importing release files into Python and R-supported software such as Pegasus, Seurat, and SCANPY, in addition to visualizing and annotating files in Single Cell Portal.
-When applicable, we use file names from the [2020-Mar-Landscape-Adult-Liver-10x](data.humancellatlas.org/explore/projects/4d6f6c96-2a83-43d8-8fe1-0f53bffd4674/m/releases/2020-mar/datasets/2020-Mar-Landscape-Adult-Liver-10x/release-files) dataset as an example, but the following techniques will work for files from any Release dataset.
+When applicable, we use file names from the <link-to-browser relativelink="/explore/projects/4d6f6c96-2a83-43d8-8fe1-0f53bffd4674/m/releases/2020-mar/datasets/2020-Mar-Landscape-Adult-Liver-10x/release-files">2020-Mar-Landscape-Adult-Liver-10x</link-to-browser> dataset as an example, but the following techniques will work for files from any Release dataset.

 **Note: The software used in this guide is only a subset of single-cell analysis tools; we encourage the community to explore these files using other portals and tools as they become available!**

-If you would like to know more about how these release files were generated, please see the [March 2020 Release Methods](methods.md) or take the [analysis tutorial](data.humancellatlas.org/releases/2020-mar/replicating-the-release-analysis) which demonstrates how to replicate Release analyses using the 2020-Mar-Landscape-Adult-Liver-10x Release dataset.
+If you would like to know more about how these release files were generated, please see the [March 2020 Release Methods](methods.md) or take the [analysis tutorial](replicating-the-release-analysis.md) which demonstrates how to replicate Release analyses using the 2020-Mar-Landscape-Adult-Liver-10x Release dataset.

 ## What are the release files?
 Descriptions of all the March 2020 Release files can be found in the table below.
 Each Release dataset has a unique Dataset ID which is listed on the March 2020 Release page in the “Dataset” column.
 This ID is used as a prefix for all Release dataset files.

 Some March 2020 Release files are used for interactive visualization in Single Cell Portal (any file with a .scp demarcation).
-These files are only available in [Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release) (SCP) and not on the HCA Data Coordination Platform (DCP) [Data Portal](https://data.humancellatlas.org/).
+These files are only available in [Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release) (SCP) and not on the HCA [Data Coordination Platform](https://data.humancellatlas.org/) (DCP).

 | File name | File location: DCP and/or SCP | Description | Format |
 | --- | --- | --- | --- |